Lateral thinking is as easy as making a cup of coffee. Instant coffee, of course.

 At this point, you may well be visualizing the process in your mind.
 You put the kettle on to boil, reach for a cup, take the lid off the jar of coffee, grab the milk and a spoon.
 Because we all know how to make instant coffee, right?

 Of course, there’s nothing to it, is there?
-A spoon of coffee, possibly sugar, usually milk, boiling water and stir.
+A spoon of coffee, boiling water, maybe milk and sugar, then stir.
 And that’s about it.

 Coffee, But Not As You Know It

 Many years ago I worked in a large organisation where attending meetings were a regular occurrence.

 One such meeting started with an invitation to the staff kitchen for coffee.
 There was the senior leader who’d called the meeting and a small number of colleagues, myself included.

 We stood huddled together, while our senior colleague handed out cups.
 So far, so good.

 Then, she told us how the process was going to play out.
 “This is how we make our coffee,” she said, spoken as though it were the most natural statement in the world.

 So, the process began.
 When the kettle was boiled our cups were filled with clear boiling water.
 At this point, we glanced at each other, with slightly raised eyebrows.

 But, she was a c-suite executive, so we went with the flow.